EZScripts

 When the editor is first opened, a tab will automatically be created containing either a blank script (when opened through the Tools menu) or your pre-existing script (when opened by right-clicking on a Directory Browser item).

-New scripts can be created by clicking New from within the File menu, by pressing Ctrl+N on the keyboard, or by clicking the New script button located on the right-side of the editor.
+New scripts can be created by clicking New from within the File menu, by pressing Ctrl+N on the keyboard, or by clicking the button located on the right-side of the editor.

-Save your scripts by clicking Save from the within the File menu, by pressing Ctrl+S on the keyboard, or by clicking the Save script button on the editor's toolbar.
+Save your scripts by clicking Save from the within the File menu, by pressing Ctrl+S on the keyboard, or by clicking the button on the editor's toolbar.

 If the current script already has a file name associated with it, you can use Save As... from the File menu to save it under a different name.

-Close scripts by clicking Close Script from within the File menu, by pressing Ctrl+K on the keyboard, or by clicking the Close script button located on the right-side of the editor.
+Close scripts by clicking Close Script from within the File menu, by pressing Ctrl+K on the keyboard, or by clicking the button located on the right-side of the editor.

-To begin a comment line within a script, or to comment or uncomment the current line, use the Script comment and Script uncomment toolbar buttons, respectively.
+To begin a comment line within a script, or to comment or uncomment the current line, use the and toolbar buttons, respectively.
 Or use their keyboard shortcuts: Ctrl+R and Ctrl+T (these shortcut keys were adopted from Matlab).

 • EZScript Basic Syntax